ophub/amlogic-s9xxx-openwrt/README.md

 Supports backing up/restoring the `EMMC` partition of the box in `TF/SD/USB`.
 We recommend that you backup the Android TV system that comes with the box before installing the OpenWrt system in a brand-new box for future use in restoring the TV system, etc.

-Please boot OpenWrt system from `TF/SD/USB`, from the browser, access the default IP of OpenWrt: 192.168.1.1 → `Log in to OpenWrt with the default account` → `System Menu` → `TTYD Terminal` → enter the command
+Please boot OpenWrt system from `TF/SD/USB`, from the browser, Browser access to OpenWrt's IP (e.g. 192.168.1.1) → `Log in to OpenWrt with the default account` → `System Menu` → `TTYD Terminal` → enter the command

 ```yaml
 openwrt-ddbr